Multipolar exchange interaction and complex order in insulating lanthanides: Magnetic phase

 \subsubsection{Mean-field solutions}

-The ground phase of NdN has been studied based on the assumption of the ferromagnetic order.
+The physical properties in the ground ferromagnetic state were calculated.
 The mean-field energy levels of model Hamiltonian for NdN including only the $f$-$d$ kinetic exchange contribution are shown in Fig. \ref{Fig:MF_fd}(a).
-On this basis, the thermodynamic properties have been studied.
-The magnetization, the magnetic susceptibility, the magnetic entropy and specific heat, and the order parameters for the ground $\Gamma_8$ multiplet are presented in the main text.
-In Figs. \ref{Fig:MF_fd} (b) and (c), the Helmholtz free energy and the order parameters for the entire ground atomic $J$ multiplet are displayed.
+In Fig. \ref{Fig:MF_fd} (b), the Helmholtz free energy for the entire ground atomic $J$ multiplet is displayed.